dougmpRX/dougmpRX/README.md

 - 👋 Hi, I’m @dougmpRX

-- 👀 I’m interested in Software Development
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning ReactJS
+- 🌱 I’m currently learning Back-end development
-- 💞️ I’m looking to collaborate on Web Development

 - 📫 How to reach me: <a href="https://www.linkedin.com/in/douglas-massote-pestana/" target="_blank">LinkedIn</a>

 <!---